mslinn/media_trim/README.md

 trim [OPTIONS] dir/file.ext start [[to|for] end]
 ```

+* `start` and `end` timecodes have the format [HH:[MM:]]SS[.XXX].
+  Note that decimal seconds may be specified, but frames may not;
+  this is consistent with how ffmpeg parses timecodes.
+* `end` defaults to the end of audio/video file

+When run as a command, output files are named by adding a `trim.` prefix to the media file name,
+e.g. `dir/trim.file.ext`.
+By default, the `trim` command does not overwrite pre-existing output files.
+When trimming is complete, the `trim` command displays the trimmed file,
+unless the `-q` option is specified.

-OPTIONS are:
+`OPTIONS` are:

-* -d Enable debug output
+* `-d` Enable debug output.
-* -f Overwrite output file if present
+* `-f` Overwrite output file if present.
-* -v Verbose output
+* `-v` Verbose output.
-* -V Do not view the trimmed file when complete.
+* `-V` Do not view the trimmed file when complete.

-`start` and `end` have the format [HH:[MM:]]SS[.XXX]
-`end` defaults to the end of audio/video file

 #### Examples

-Crop `dir/file.mp4` from 15.0 seconds to the end of the video, save to `dir/trim.file.mp4``:
+Crop `dir/file.mp4` from 15.0 seconds to the end of the video, save to `dir/trim.file.mp4`:

 ```shell
 $ trim dir/file.mp4 15
 ```

-Crop dir/file.mkv from 3 minutes, 25 seconds to 9 minutes, 35 seconds, save to dir/trim.file.mkv:
+Crop dir/file.mkv from 3 minutes, 25 seconds to 9 minutes, 35 seconds, save to `dir/trim.file.mkv`:

 ```shell
 $ trim dir/file.mkv 3:25 9:35